Independent Contractor Resists Enforcement of Non Compete

 In order to be considered an independent contractor in Massachusetts, you have to be free to provide services to others.
 This can be inconsistent with a non compete agreement.
 Below is an example of a non compete case we defended for an independent contractor.

-Case Study E: Background
+Independent Contractor Non Compete Case Study 2: Background

 Client E worked for a building maintenance company and was classified as an independent contractor.
 About a year into this relationship, the company insisted that he sign a non compete.
 Client E objected to the non compete, and was told he would be terminated if he didn't sign the agreement.
 The company offered him no additional compensation or benefits for signing the agreement.

 Client E eventually resigned his position to start his own handyman service company.
 When he started contacting potential customers, he learned that his former employer had told them all he was prohibited from providing services because of his non compete.